pretix/pretix/doc/admin/config.rst

 ``user``, ``password``, ``host``, ``port``
     Connection details for the database connection.
 Empty by default.

+``advisory_lock_index``
+    On PostgreSQL, pretix uses the "advisory lock" feature.
+However, advisory locks user a server-wide name space and and are not scoped to a specific database.
+If you run multiple pretix applications with the same PostgreSQL server, you should set separate values for this setting (integers up to 65535).

 ``galera``
     (Deprecated) Indicates if the database backend is a MySQL/MariaDB Galera cluster and